Key Takeaways

 Rogue Dominance and Creativity

-Rogues innovated PvP through unique interactions, such as using Vanish to immune projectiles, shaping the rogue class as both crafty and technical.
+Rogues innovated PvP through unique interactions — using Vanish to immune projectiles, leveraging stunlock windows precisely — shaping the rogue class as both crafty and technical.
+This community focus on execution depth helped establish WoW PvP as a skill-expressive game rather than a gear-check.

 Other Classes Leave Their Mark

-This era saw technological improvements, enabling more polished and complex videos.
-Classes beyond rogues and warriors also emerged as prominent figures in the PvP scene, each with players who've left a distinctive mark on the community.
+This era saw technological improvements enabling more polished and complex videos.
+Classes beyond rogues and warriors emerged as prominent figures in the PvP scene, each with players who left a distinctive mark on the community.

 | Class | Notable Players | Major Contributions |